 Uncle Joe is short man, red faced, plump and boisterous.
 As a child, the youngest of five, he spends hours at this table, with his brothers, sister and parents, always talking.
 One Sunday, when his siblings have all left home and he is the last one left, he brings a pale, tall, shy and elegant young woman called Ruby home for tea.
 She sits, straight backed and attentive, where her husband of fifty years, and widower, sits now.

 Remembering this story, he looks hard at the picture: is this William Thomas Bedford?
 And is this Arnold’s Oak?
 He finds himself imagining someone on a distant planet, spinning round one of those bright stars in the constellation of Cassiopeia, about a hundred and fifty light years away.
 Could they, with some special viewing device be watching, at this moment, Elizabeth Grace making her way home through the wood?
 Could they detect her thoughts and her pleasures in the warmth of the August sun?

 Slowly, he runs his fingers round the edge of the table's top, feeling the just perceptible pattern of the rings and ridges formed by more than a hundred consecutive summers.
 When?
 In what century is this wood a living tree?
 Someone knows: there must be an index of the patterns of tree time.
-He thinks of other indices and sees the image of a grid of measured and recorded seconds, minutes, hours, days and years, and then grid upon grid upon grid layering into past and future.
+He thinks of other indices and sees the image of a grid of measured and recorded seconds, minutes, hours, days and years, and then grid upon grid upon grid layering past into future.
 On this framework, infinitely complex and universal, solid objects, events and living beings all appear as arcs and trajectories that are forever fixed, forming and decaying across junctions and interstices.